Lyneia/Asteroids/README.md

 ## Description

-The game is based on Asteroids from 1979 with simplified rules.
+The game is based on Asteroids from 1979 with simplified rules and "modern" visuals.

 ![Menu](./asteroidScoreboard.png)
 ![Game](./asteroidGameplay.png)